hashgraph/stablecoin-studio/backend/README.md

 - They will first add the "raw transaction" (unsigned string of bytes) to the backend's database using the backend's api.
 - After the transaction is created, key owners will have the possibility to asyncronously sign the transaction.
-- Once all the required keys have signed the transaction, anyone can retrieve the transaction and its signatures, concatenate them and submit it to the Hedera network.
+- Once all the required keys have signed the transaction, anyone can retrieve the transaction and its signatures, concatenate them and submit it to the Hedera network. (*)

+> (*) If the transaction is not submited by anyone yet it has been properly signed, the __scheduled job__ will pick it up and submit it automatically.

 # Architecture